Oppose

 In the House - Hearing 1/28 at 1:30 p.m.
 (1/24)

-HB 49 SB 256 Environment - Building Energy Performance Standards - Compliance and Reporting Chair, Environment and Transportation Committee
+HB 49 SB 256 Environment - Building Energy Performance Standards - Alterations and Analysis Chair, Environment and Transportation Committee

 Oppose